Obtaining Access To The HWRF Repositories

 - Whether you will do GSI development

 - Whether you have NOAA credentials

 Obtaining all of the access accounts needed for complete repository access may take up to two weeks, so please plan ahead.
-When access on all of the repositories has been granted, you will receive an email with your DTC username, and for security reasons, a voice mail message with your password.
+When access to all of the repositories has been granted, you will receive an email with your DTC username, and for security reasons, a voice mail message with your password.

 GSI repository access

 The GSI repository requires a different account login and checkout command from the other repositories.
 The GSI consists of a top-level GitHub repository along with two submodules hosted within NOAA Virtual Lab (VLab).
 Therefore, access to VLab is required to gain access to the GSI repository.

 For users with NOAA credentials, sign into the following links (both links are necessary to activate your account).
 Once you've successfully logged in, send an email to firstname.lastname@example.org requesting access to the GSI project.
 Indicate you have already accessed VLab using your NOAA credentials.